-Renzo Piano recounts his idea of the new bridge, a sober and discreet presence that will arise in the same area of the Morandi Bridge.
+Renzo Piano recounts his idea of the new bridge, a sober and discreet presence.

 The viaduct on the Polcevera River is an essential junction connecting with France, the port and, generally, with nearby areas.
 It is a fundamental element that will allow Genoa to take back its role of great port and trade city.

 The new bridge will have a continuous steel deck just over 1.1 km, with 19 spans.
 It will have 18 elliptical piers made of reinforced concrete, the majority of which positioned 50 metres from each other.
 Two of the piers will be positioned 100 metres from each other: the Polcevera river one, and the two adjoining ones.
 The design allows the optimization of structures and foundations, limiting their dimension in a densely populated and urbanized area.

 The reconstruction of the bridge will represent the rebirth of a great city like Genoa and signal a new phase of development for the country.
 It will show that even in Italy it is possible do infrastructure relatively quickly: from identifying the need for a public work through to its execution.
 The project represents an example of collaboration between two large companies that complement each other and puts to the service of the city their unique expertise.